Welcome to Heligeom Webserver

 A regularly organized oligomer is uniquely defined by the geometry of interaction between neighboring subunits (where the subunit can be a peptide, a protein or a protein assembly).

-The helix is the general case, it is characterized by helical parameters such as the pitch, the number of monomers per turn and the handedness.
-A cyclic oligomer is a special case of screw assembly, where the pitch is null.
-The straight assembly is a special case of screw assembly, where the rotation around the axis is null.
+The helix is the general case, consisting of a rotation around an axis coupled to a translation along that axis, and can be characterized using parameters such as the pitch, the number of monomers per turn and the handedness.
+A cyclic oligomer, or ring, is a special case of a screw assembly in which the pitch is null.
+The linear (straight) assembly is another special case in which the rotation around the axis is null.

 Interfaces

-A binding geometry can be characterized by a set of pairs of amino-acid in contact across the interface.
-Oligomers are considered to participate to a same family in terms of interface if they share a sufficient ratio of contact pairs.
+A binding geometry may be characterized by a set of pairs of amino-acid in contact across the interface.
+Thus different oligomers may be considered to be members of the same family if they share a sufficient fraction of contact pairs.

-This ratio is called fNAT (fraction of native contacts) due to its historical definition in folding studies, but it can be used with profit to characterize the similarity of alternative interfaces.
+This ratio is called fNAT (fraction of NATive contacts) due to its historical definition in protein folding and docking studies, but it can be used more generally to characterize the similarity of alternative interfaces.

 References